-- COVID-19 Hospital Preparedness Assessment Tool (Word) - this checklist has been developed to support Victorian hospitals (metropolitan, rural and private) to plan their response to coronavirus (COVID-19) and is based on and should be read in conjunction with your business continuity plans and pandemic plans.
+- COVID-19 Hospital Preparedness Assessment Tool (Word) - this checklist has been developed to support Victorian hospitals (metropolitan, rural and private) to plan their response to COVID-19 and is based on and should be read in conjunction with business continuity plans and pandemic plans.

-- COVID-19 Hospital Preparedness Scenario Testing Tool (Word) - this document is designed to be used to test Victorian health services pandemic preparedness plans for the management of coronavirus (COVID-19) through presenting two realistic and challenging scenarios for health services to work through.
+- COVID-19 Hospital Preparedness Scenario Testing Tool (Word) - this document is designed to be used to test Victorian health services pandemic preparedness plans for the management of COVID-19 through presenting two realistic and challenging scenarios for health services to work through.

-- Emergency food supply for health and community services - 14 April 2020 (Word) - this document explains how the department is suppling cooked meals to public and private health services, aged care facilities, meals-on-wheels services, homecare and Aboriginal and Torres Strait Islander services.
+- Emergency food supply for health and community services - 14 April 2020 (Word) - this document explains how the department is supplying cooked meals to public and private health services, aged care facilities, meals-on-wheels services, home care and Aboriginal and Torres Strait Islander services.

 Physical distancing in the workplace and with colleagues

 How can we best implement physical distancing in the consultation setting, including practices with small consultation rooms?

 Physical distancing is to be practised within clinics and wards, between staff and patients, and between staff and staff, including: